Sometimes you don’t know you have D deficiency because it isn’t quite obvious.

 Irritable bowel (both constipation or diarrhea predominant)

 High blood pressure

-If you decide to supplement, it’s a good idea to get your baseline levels of D, and then begin your supplementation.
+If you decide to supplement with Vitamin D, it’s a good idea to get your baseline levels of D, and then begin your supplementation.
 Even though it’s a nutrient that is sold everywhere, I support you having your practitioner supervise you and test you periodically.
 Many people worry excessively about overdosing, but it really takes a lot of D to do that.
-Vitamin D is available in two forms, one that is animal (sheep) derived, and one that is plant (moss) derived.
-There is no difference in terms of how you absorb either version, or what benefits each provide.
+Vitamin D is available in two forms, one that is animal (sheep) derived, and one that plant (moss) derived.
+There is no difference in terms of how you absorb either version or what benefits each provides.
 It really just comes down to personal preference and sustainability.

 Suzy Cohen, has been a licensed pharmacist for over 30 years and believes the best approach to chronic illness is a combination of natural medicine and conventional.
 She founded her own dietary supplement company specializing in custom-formulas, some of which have patents.
 With a special focus on functional medicine, thyroid health and drug nutrient depletion, Suzy is the author of several related books including Thyroid Healthy, Drug Muggers, Diabetes Without Drugs, and a nationally syndicated column.